Get Help Today(877) 648-4288

 Long-term Effects Of Ativan Use

 Ativan is only FDA-approved for short-term use (up to four months) and long-term use of Ativan can cause serious side effects including dependence and rebound effects.
 Long-term use of this habit-forming drug can result in both physical and psychological dependence.
 This can lead to serious withdrawal symptoms once the medication is stopped.
-Withdrawals from Ativan can occur within one week of taking the drug and if taken longer, symptoms are more likely to occur.
+Withdrawal from Ativan can occur within one week of taking the drug and if taken longer, symptoms are more likely to occur.
 Withdrawal symptoms can include:

 - Trouble sleeping